 Emissions Reduction Fund methods

-In order to ensure methods are ready for use under the Emissions Reduction Fund, the Department of the Environment has commenced development of a number of priority methods across a range of sectors.
+In order to ensure methods are ready for use under the Emissions Reduction Fund (ERF), the Department of the Environment has commenced development of a number of priority methods across a range of sectors.
 Emissions reduction methods set out the rules for estimating emissions reductions from different activities.

-The Department has released the draft ERF method determinations listed below for 28 day public consultation periods.
+The Department has released the draft ERF method determinations listed below for public consultation.
 The draft method determinations are based on methods which have been developed by the Department in consultation with Technical Working Groups and industry.

 Interested businesses, community organisations and individuals are invited to make a submission on the draft method determinations and submit it by the due date indicated below for each method.
 A template for submissions is provided below.